 In recent months I have been privileged to have had correspondance with Inga-Maria’s family and one of her friends.
-They were kindly willing to share some recollections of her, and from that it is abundantly-clear to me that as well as being beautiful she was a beautiful person also.
+They were kindly willing to share some recollections of her, and from that it is abundantly-clear she was a lovely person.
 And she looked cool.
 Really cool, in an understated and very natural way.
 Take a look at the most commonly circulated photo of her, the one at the very beginning of Part 1 of this blog, an enlarged version which I’ve reprised below for the sake of comparison.
 The wind is blowing, she’s squinting due to the wind or the light at the time, she has no make-up on and is in the middle of searching in her bag for something.
 She looks as if caught unawares, certainly unprepared for the taking of a photo, not in ‘pose’ mode at all.
 And even so, even with everything against her, she still looks cool, effortlessly so.
 And what’s more, in 1988.
 In retrospect very few people looked cool in 1988.
 Off the top of my head I can only think of a handful of people (Emmanuelle Seigner, Johnny Marr and New Order).
 Looking back, the 1980’s was such a lovably-laughable decade where almost everyone – even the cool people – managed to look uncool a lot of the time.
 But not her.
 While most people were walking around in shellsuits, jumpsuits and massive shoulder pads, with permed hair and lashings of ozone-layer-decimating hairspray, cliched looks that have generally aged really badly, she – growing up in a quiet Munich suburb and unknown to everyone in the world except her friends and family – I think transcended her times and their accompanying fashion crimes.